nicolas-camacho/thrg/README.md

 1.  **Create a `.env` file:**

     Create a `.env` file in the root of the project with the following content.
 Make sure to use a strong, randomly generated string for `SESSION_SECRET`.
+The application loads environment variables from this file using `godotenv`.

     ```
     POSTGRES_USER=user_app
     POSTGRES_PASSWORD=password_segura
     POSTGRES_DB=rol_db
     SESSION_SECRET=<your_strong_session_secret>
+    DB_HOST=localhost
+    DB_PORT=5432
+    PORT=8080
+    APP_ENV=development # Set to 'production' for secure cookies
     ```

 2.  **Run the application:**